-Each breed is different, so let your sitter know the basics to keeping your pup happy and the things it really doesn’t like, to avoid unnecessary confrontation.
+Each breed is different, so let your sitter know the basics to keeping your pup happy and the things it doesn’t like, to avoid unnecessary confrontation.

-So start with the basics, by writing down the itinerary for your trip and how to reach you if there’s a problem.
-Also provide an alternative number for a friend or relative in an emergency.
+So start with the basics by writing down the itinerary for your trip and how to reach you if there’s a problem.
+Also, provide an alternative number for a friend or relative in an emergency.

 Dogs With Needs

-The same goes for any dietary requirements and if there is a limit on the amount of exercise your should dog should have each day.
+The same goes for any dietary requirements, and if there is a limit on the amount of exercise your should dog should have each day.
 In case of a problem, leave your vet’s name and number.

 What’s Off Limits

 By writing everything down and creating a list, you’ll make sure you don’t leave anything out and risk forgetting to include something as vital as medicine or a contact number.
-Have a friend read over your list for you, to see if you’ve missed off any information.
+Have a friend read over your list to see if you’ve missed any information.
 With all that in place, you’re bound to come back refreshed and ready to be greeted by a happy, healthy dog.